black-studio/black-studio-tinymce-widget/README.md

 ### Plugin's data location and cleanup ###

-Plugin's data is stored in serialized format inside a record in the `wp_options` table having `option_name` = `'widget_black-studio-tinymce'`.
-Data storage is handled by WordPress and not directly by the plugin itslef.
-The widgets data is intentionally kept in the datatbase upon plugin deactivation / deletion to avoid content loss.
-If you want to totally remove the plugin including its data, just remove that record after plugin removal.
+The widgets data are stored in serialized format inside a record in the `wp_options` table having `option_name` = `'widget_black-studio-tinymce'`.
+Widget data storage is handled by WordPress and not directly by the plugin.
+The widgets data are intentionally kept in the database upon plugin deactivation / deletion to avoid content loss.
+Additionally the plugin may save some user preferences in the `wp_usermeta` table, in particular the records having key with the prefix `_bstw`.
+If you want to totally remove the plugin including its data, just uninstall it and then remove the above records from the database.
+You may use the following SQL queries for removal (Note: adjust table prefix according to your database settings):

+	DELETE FROM wp_options WHERE option_name = 'widget_black-studio-tinymce';
+	DELETE FROM wp_usermeta WHERE meta_key LIKE '_bstw%';

 ## Changelog ##

+### 2.4.0 (2017-08-04) ###
+* Prevent JS errors and display warning when visual editor is disabled in profile settings
+* Fixed z-index issue on TinyMCE panels
+* Added Mexican Spanish translation
+* Updated other language translations

 ### 2.3.2 (2017-04-13) ###
 * Added Indonesian, Occitan and Portuguese translations